June 2 – 4, 2021

-- Describe the current rates of antimicrobial resistance and adverse drug reactions in children.
+- Identify criteria used to select an effective antimicrobial to minimize antimicrobial resistance and adverse drug reactions in children.

 American Medical Association (AMA)